nix-community/docker-nixpkgs/README.md

 we are always thrilled to receive pull requests, and do our brest ot process them as fast as we can.

+## Related projects

+* [Nixery](https://nixery.dev/) is a pretty cool service that builds docker images from nixpkgs attributes on the fly.

 ## License

 Copyright (c) 2019 zimbatm and contributors.